Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 328 days of waiting — moved to Germany

 Almost a year waiting for LA.
-During that time applied for and received a German Chancenkarte visa (8 weeks, on time).
+During that time applied for and received a German Chancenkarte (8 weeks, on time).
 Collected the passport from the Italian consulate.

 5